mmatyas/pegasus-docs/docs/user-guide/meta-files.md

 ## Real-world examples

-You can find some more exaples on the platform specific pages:
+You can find some more examples on the platform specific pages:

 - [Windows](platform-windows.md)
 - [Android](platform-android.md)